Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Methods

-For the measurement of the incident blast wave resulting from the exploding aluminum wire, we use pencil probes, which enable minimum disturbances of the incident air flow and, therefore, minimize reflections and diffraction of the impinging shock wave.
+For measuring the incident blast wave resulting from the exploding aluminum wire, we use pencil probes, which enable minimum disturbances of the incident air flow and, therefore, minimize reflections and diffraction of the impinging shock wave.
 We use 6233AA0050 pencil probes with a full scale output of $\pm 200$ kPa.
 In most scenarios, we position the pencil probes on the optical table at a stand-off distance $D$ from the aluminum wire and fix them adequately with tape, see Figure \ref{fig:fix_sensor}(b).
 Additionally, we measure the overpressure along the normal direction of the optical table (vertically) by suspending the pencil probe over the table with a stand.
 The pressure sensors are connected to a data acquisition system (TraNET FE 404) and to an oscilloscope enabling to report the trigger signal at the moment of closing of the discharge circuit.
-Finally, to prevent the effect of thermal transients \citep{chan1979thermal} stemming from the exploding wire, which may result in fictitious recording of the overpressure signal (e.g. long-standing negative phase), we employ an aluminum foil applied on top of the sensor.
-For more details, we refer to \cite{morsel2024miniblast}.
+Finally, to prevent the effect of thermal transients \citep{chan1979thermal} stemming from the exploding wire, which may result in fictitious recording of the overpressure signal (e.g., long-standing negative phase), we employ an aluminum foil applied on top of the sensor.
+For more details, we refer to \cite{morsel2024miniblast}.\\ It is worth noting that the pencil probes could also be mounted within the optical table to further minimize disturbances in the recorded signals caused by interactions between the primary shock wave and the probe body, e.g., reflections and diffraction \cite{rigby2014blast,rigby2014numerical}.
+Alternatively, pressure gauges could be employed to measure the reflected overpressure (cf. \cite{farrimond2023microblast}).
+However, as demonstrated below, the high repeatability of the recorded overpressure signals across varying distances and discharge energies suggests that these disturbances are negligible.